Milnor fibre boundary of a non-isolated surface singularity

 \sm\noi

 \noi

-\begin{remark}\labelpar{remarks} There is a compatibility between the weights that simplifies decorations.
+\begin{remark}\labelpar{remarks} There is a compatibility between the weights that sometimes simplifies the decorations.
 Indeed, consider the following edge:

-\noi \sm\noi In particular, in the cases (a)--(b) above, the weight of the edge is determined by the weights of the vertices, hence (in some cases) it will be omitted. \end{remark}
+\noi \sm\noi In particular, in the cases (a)--(b) above, the weight of the edge is determined by the weights of the vertices, hence, in these cases it can be omitted. \end{remark}

-\begin{remark}\labelpar{re:CONJ} Clearly, different resolutions $r$ provide different curve configurations $\C$.
-In particular, the graph $\gc$ is not unique.
-(We believe that there is a `calculus' of such graphs connecting different graphs $\gc$ coming from different embedded resolutions of $(D,0)\subset (\bfc^3,0)$, but this was not yet developed with all the details; we will return to it in a forthcoming work.) \end{remark}
+\begin{remark}\labelpar{re:CONJ} Clearly, different resolutions $r$ provide different curve configurations $\C$. \ix{curve configuration $\C$} In particular, the graph $\gc$ is not unique.
+We believe that there is a `calculus' of such graphs connecting different graphs $\gc$ coming from different embedded resolutions of $(D,0)\subset (\bfc^3,0)$, see the open problem \ref{Oa1} at the end of the book. \end{remark}

 \begin{remark} It is rather long and difficult to find a resolution $r$.
 In the literature there are very explicit resolution algorithms, but they are rather involved, and in general very slow, and usually with many irreducible exceptional components.
 Nevertheless, in the next Chapters we list many examples.

 Finding the resolution of those examples, which do not have some specific form (which would help to find a canonical sequence of modifications or a direct resolution) we use a sequence of ad hoc blow ups following the naive principle: `blow up the worst singular locus', with the hope to obtain a more or less small configuration.
 Some of the computations are long, and are not given here.
 (Several of them were, in fact, done with the help of {\em Mathematica}.)
 Hence, we admit that for the reader the verification of some of the examples of $\G_\C$ listed in the body of the book can be a really difficult job.
 Also, since the resolution procedure is not unique, an independent computation might lead to a different $\G_\C$.

 On the other hand, we will also list several families where we can find in a conceptual way resolutions which reflect the geometry and the structure of the singularities.
 The next chapters, starting from Chapter \ref{hom}, contain an abundance of them.

 Here we list some preliminary (specially chosen) examples in order to help the reader follow the first properties of $\G_\C$ discussed in Chapter \ref{s:GC}. \end{remark}